primesearch/mfaktc/README.txt

     Once you have your assignments, copy the "Factor=..." lines directly into your worktodo.txt file.
-Start mfakto, sit back and let it do its job.
+Start mfaktc, sit back and let it do its job.
     Running mfaktc is also a great way to stress test your GPU. ;-)

 Submitting results: